|How should Karo syrup be stored?|

 The terms "light" and "dark" refer to the differences in the colors of Karo syrups.
 Both types have the same number of calories - 60 calories per tablespoon, and both are fat free and cholesterol free foods.
 For nutrient information on the products, visit our our Nutrition Facts section.

 For those looking for fewer calories, Karo Lite Syrup is available.
 This contains 33% less calories than regular corn syrup, and has no high fructose corn syrup.

 When making candy or cereal bars, it is best to use regular Karo dark or Karo light syrup.

 Corn syrup is a mildly sweet, concentrated solution of dextrose and other sugars derived from corn starch.
 It is naturally sweet.
 Corn syrup contains between 15% to 20% dextrose (glucose) and a mixture of various other types of sugar.

 |Is high fructose corn syrup the same as corn syrup?|

 No. high fructose corn syrup and corn syrup are distinctly different products.
 When Karo was introduced in 1902, it did not contain high fructose corn syrup.
-Sometime in the 1970's, it was added to the Karo light and pancake syrups.
-As a result of consumer requests, the high fructose corn syrup has now been removed and all Karo products are high fructose corn syrup free.
+Sometime in the 1970's, it was added to the Karo Light and Pancake syrups.
+As a result of consumer requests, the high fructose corn syrup has now been removed from Karo® Light.
+Karo® Dark and Karo® Lite (reduced calorie) Corn Syrups never had high fructose corn syrup.